sirius-ms/sirius-docs.github.io/docs/_pages/account-and-license.md

 **Webservice-based features** are essentially advanced structure elucidation features including structure database search with CSI:FingerID, compound class prediction with CANOPUS and *de novo* structure generation with MSNovelist.
-No worries, these and future features **will remain free for academic/non-commercial use** and will be provided/hosted by the FSU Jena.
+No worries, these and future features **will remain free for academic use** and will be provided/hosted by the FSU Jena.
 [Bright Giant GmbH](https://bright-giant.com/) offers SIRIUS web service hosting for commercial users.